econrad003/yaMazeImp/README.md

 #### 26 July 2020

 **Braid Mazes** -- Braiding or dead end removal is one way of transforming mazes.
 The Grid class handles braiding using two new methods in *grid.py*.
-A demonstration script (*braid_demo.py*) shows how with two exxamples.
+A demonstration script (*braid_demo.py*) shows how with two examples.
 The result (*demos/braid-arry.png*) is in the *demos* directory.

 #### 25 July 2020